kubermatic/docs/content/kubermatic/main/tutorials-howtos/monitoring-logging-alerting/master-seed/installation/_index.en.md

 - To expose Prometheus, Alertmanager and other services installed via the steps above, follow [Securing System Services]({{< relref "../../../../architecture/concept/kkp-concepts/kkp-security/securing-system-services/" >}}).
 - The charts have a lot more options to tweak, like `alertmanager.config` or `karma.config` to control how and which alerts are sent where.
 Likewise, when your cluster grows, you most likely want to adjust the resource requirements in `prometheus.containers.prometheus.resources` and others.
 You can find more information on the [Monitoring, Logging & Alerting Customization]({{< relref "../customization" >}}) page.

-### Thanos (Beta)

-[Thanos](https://thanos.io/) is a long-term storage solution for Prometheus metrics, backed by an S3 compatible object store.
-KKP includes preliminary support for Thanos by setting `prometheus.thanos.enabled=true`.
-Note that this requires considerably more resources to run:

-* Thanos UI requires roughly 64MB memory and 50m CPU.
-* Thanos Store requires 2GB memory and 500 mCPU per pod.
-* Thanos Query requires 512MB memory and 100m CPU per pod.
-* Thanos Compact requires lots of memory, depending on block sizes, up to 16GB, and 1 CPU core.

-It's essential to configure the retention period for Thanos using `prometheus.thanos.compact.retention`, as well as to configure the proper object store and create the required bucket.
-Refer to the `config/prometheus/values.yaml` for a complete list of options.